robotanh/EMBEDDED_SYSTEM_PROJECT/README.md

 ## Features

-- **Real-Time Counting**: Tracks the number of heads interacting with the gas pump.
+- Real-Time Counting: Tracks the number of heads interacting with the gas pump.
-- **Embedded System Integration**: Utilizes STM32F411RET6 peripherals for KEYPAD and LCD.
+- Embedded System Integration: Utilizes STM32F411RET6 peripherals for KEYPAD and LCD.
-- **Modular Design**: Codebase is structured for easy understanding, debugging, and maintenance.
+- Modular Design: Codebase is structured for easy understanding, debugging, and maintenance.

 ---